Review Date: September 2017

 This policy is based on the following principles:

-- All staff in contact with children and vulnerable adults will have CRB/DBS clearance Local (Safeguarding Children’s Board Minimum Standard for Safer Recruitment, 2010).
+• All staff in contact with children and vulnerable adults will have DBS clearance Local (Safeguarding Children’s Board Minimum Standard for Safer Recruitment, 2010).

-- All staff and associates should be aware of the procedures for reporting concerns or incidents, and should familiarise themselves with the contact details of the designated person.
+• All staff and associates should be aware of the procedures for reporting concerns or incidents, and should familiarise themselves with the contact details of the designated safeguarding officers.

-- If a member of staff or associate has any concerns relating to the welfare of a young person/vulnerable adult, be it concerns about actions or behaviour of another staff member or associate or concerns based on any conversation with the young person/vulnerable adult, particularly if an allegation is made, they should report this to the designated person.
+• If a member of staff or associate has any concerns relating to the welfare of a young person/vulnerable adult, be it concerns about actions or behaviour of another staff member or associate or concerns based on any conversation with the young person/vulnerable adult, particularly if an allegation is made, they should report this to the designated safeguarding officers.

-- Staff and associates should not start an investigation or question anyone after an allegation or concern has been raised.
-Staff or associates should just record the facts and report these to the designated person.
+• Staff and associates should not start an investigation or question anyone after an allegation or concern has been raised.
+Staff or associates should just record the facts and report these to the designated safeguarding officers.

-The designated person for matters concerning safeguarding is the HR Officer and Training Development Manager (Ollie Hedley/Louise Norwood, phone number 02085259430) in the first instance.
-The designated safeguarding person has an up to date safeguarding qualification and relevant experience.
-In circumstances where it is not possible or inappropriate to raise with the HR Manager, matters should be referred to the Director.
+They all have an up to date safeguarding qualification and relevant experience.
+In circumstances where it is not possible or inappropriate to raise with either Louise or Kerry, matters should be referred to the Director.